How Fast Can a Person Get Addicted to Prescription Drugs?

 For a person in British Columbia, getting actually addicted to prescription can take some time in some cases.
 The worse thing about prescription drugs is not how fast you can get addicted to them, but rather how you end up addicted to them.
 The thing is that the addiction will often develop over time but can happen to those who did not even set out to abuse prescription drugs.
 If a person in British Columbia gets a prescription for OxyContin, for example, they can follow their prescription, but if that prescription for some reasons ends up being for an extended period of time, that person runs the risk of becoming addicted to it.
 This happens to a lot of people in British Columbia.

 So the physical addiction itself to prescription drugs is sort of a longer-term process but can happen quite quickly for some.
 Once the physical addiction has kicked in, it is very hard, even dangerous for some to quit on their own, cold turkey.
 For some people in British Columbia, the psychological addiction can also be a big problem and can create the addiction pretty early on.
 A person could have a lot of problems that he wants to escape, and prescription drugs could truly help him escape.
 However, the stage where a person has to have prescription drugs in order to function properly usually happens later in the stage of the addiction.

-Prescription-drug addiction is very dangerous; it is important for these people to get help of professionals at a rehab center in British Columbia.
+Prescription drug addiction is very dangerous; it is important for these people to get the help of professionals at a rehab center in British Columbia.
 This way, they can safely get off the drugs and get their lives back.